datahub-project/datahub/docker/neo4j/README.md

 # Neo4j

-Data Hub uses Neo4j as graph db in the backend to serve graph queries.
+DataHub uses Neo4j as graph db in the backend to serve graph queries.
 [Official Neo4j image](https://hub.docker.com/_/neo4j) found in Docker Hub is used without any modification.